SABS-R3/module01_software_engineering/08_code_management/02_Remotes_and_GitHub.md

 ### Exercise 02.01
 1. Register a at github.com
-2. Create a public repository for your project with MIT licence
+2. Create a public repository for your project with BSE3 licence
 3. Configure the remote and push master
 4. Create a private repository for your sandbox
 5. Configure the remote and push all branches

-*Note:* You will be creating your repository with MIT licence.
+*Note:* You will be creating your repository with BSE3 licence.

 ## Cloning a existing Repository
 ```